bitsflippin-tech-services/bitsflippin.com/content/promo.md

 We are a boutique consultancy.
 You aren't just another ticket in a system; you get direct access to engineers who care about your **Customer Brand Experience.**

 > Ridiculously efficient’ is the phrase that comes to mind when I think about the firm.
-> I was always in awe of bitsflippin's ability to take on complex projects and get people on board with ideas—even people who were initially on completely different pages.
+> I was always in awe of Bitsflippin's ability to take on complex projects and get people on board with ideas—even people who were initially on completely different pages.

 > "As an agency, Bitsflippin earns my highest recommendation." -- A Canadian SaaS firm